What is Art Deco style?

 August Perret

 August Perret designed one of the earliest examples of Art Deco buildings – the Théâtre des Champs-Élysées in Paris.
-He specialized in using reinforced concrete in his designs, and the theater’s exterior features this concrete along with the inset windows, geometric lines and sweeping curves characteristic of the Art Deco style.
+He specialized in reinforced concrete featured in the theater’s exterior.
+The structure also included inset windows, geometric lines and sweeping curves characteristic of the style.

 Émile-Jacques Ruhlmann

 Ruhlmann is one of the most important Art Deco furniture designers.
-True to French Art Deco fashion, his designs are opulent and lavish, using exotic woods, interesting veneers, perfect proportions and ornate details.
+True to French Art Deco fashion, his designs are opulent and lavish.
+He used exotic woods, interesting veneers, perfect proportions and ornate details.
 Ruhlmann became one of the most celebrated designers of his day after his work was showcased at the Paris Exhibition.
 He is known especially for his cabinets, which typically featured trademark graceful legs and geometric patterns.

 Eileen Gray

-Though she wasn’t as well-loved as Ruhlmann in her time, Eileen Gray is now considered one of the top Art Deco designers.
-Her specialty was in beautiful and exotic lacquers – a hallmark of the style used in her designs for furniture and screens.
+Though not initially as well-loved as Ruhlmann, Eileen Gray is now considered one of the top Art Deco designers.
+Her specialty was beautiful and exotic lacquers – a hallmark of the style used in her designs for furniture and screens.
 Gray is also known for her modern designs, including the Bibendum Chair – a pod-like armchair inspired by the Michelin man.

 Sue et Mare

-Sue et Mare (Louis Sue and Andre Mare) were a furniture-designing duo, who, like Ruhlmann, had a very popular exhibit at the Paris Exhibition.
+Sue et Mare (Louis Sue and Andre Mare) were a furniture-designing duo.
+Like Ruhlmann, they had a very popular exhibit at the Paris Exhibition.
 From cabinets to screens to tables, Sue et Mare’s designs were known for their high-gloss lacquering, chrome and exotic, colorful woods, like Cuban mahogany.

 Art Deco architecture